 Through various training experiences offered from our local School Sports Partnership (SSP), staff have been able to access support as required.
-Our move to bring in a qualified and dynamic specialist PE teacher from the SSP to enhance the teaching of curriculum PE and to boost the impact of afterschool sport has proved a huge success.
-The impact of this has not only been amongst the children but also the staff whom she has worked alongside, who have been able to glean CPD along the way.
-More of this is planned over the course of the next few months as school returns to 'normal' (see PE improvement plan).
-Our Sport Specialist PE leader is also able to advise, coach and encourage less confident members of staff and is often able to share ideas and resources - this has been enhanced through the attendance of SSP PE Leader training afternoons over the course of the year.
+We use a qualified and dynamic specialist PE teacher from the SSP to enhance the teaching of curriculum PE and to boost the impact of afterschool sport.
+The impact of this has not only been amongst the children but also the staff whom she has worked alongside have been able to glean CPD along the way.
+More of this is planned over the course of the next few months (see PE improvement plan).
+Our Sport Specialist PE leader is also able to advise, coach and encourage less confident members of staff and is often able to share ideas and resources - this has been enhanced through the attendance of SSP PE Leader training afternoons over the course of the year and by attendance at the Kent Primary PE Conference.